Outremont, Quebec

 Outremont (/fr/) is an affluent residential borough (arrondissement) of the city of Montreal, Quebec, Canada.
 It consists entirely of the former city on the Island of Montreal in southwestern Quebec.
 The neighbourhood is inhabited largely by Francophones, and is also home to a Hasidic Jewish community.
 Since the 1950s, Outremont has been mostly residential, but some streets such as Van Horne, Bernard and Laurier have many commercial buildings.

-The most important road in Outremont is Côte-Sainte-Catherine Road, where the borough hall is located.
 The neighborhood's major commercial streets are Laurier Avenue, Bernard Avenue, and Van Horne Avenue.

 Geography

 A separate city until the 2000 municipal mergers, Outremont is located north of downtown, on the north-western side of Mount Royal – its name means "beyond the mountain" although it encompasses Murray Hill (colline d'Outremont), one of the three peaks that make up Mount Royal.
 It was named for the house – Outre-Mont – built c.
 1830 for Louis-Tancrède Bouthillier, a former Sheriff of Montreal.

 The borough is bounded to the northwest by Mount Royal, to the northeast by Villeray–Saint-Michel–Parc-Extension and Rosemont–La Petite-Patrie, to the east by Le Plateau-Mont-Royal and the Mile End district, to the south by Ville-Marie, and to the west by Côte-des-Neiges–Notre-Dame-de-Grâce.
 The Mount Royal Cemetery is located in the south eastern tip of the borough.